SirCryptic/kali-set-up-installer-2020/README.md

 - Then use the following command
 ' ./setup.sh '

--If this does not work then use this command
+- If this does not work then use this command
 ' chmod x+u setup.sh '
--Now you should be able use the previouse command.
+- Now you should be able use the previouse command.

 # What does this script do?